|Table of Contents|

 To convert the given galvanometer (of known resistance and figure of merit) into a voltmeter of desired range and to verify the same.

 A galvanometer, a voltmeter 0-3V, battery, 2 resistance box (10,000 ohms and 200 ohms), 2 one way keys, a rheostat, connecting wires and sandpaper.

 A galvanometer is an ideal device that is capable of detecting even the weakest electric currents in an electric circuit.
 It features a coil suspended or pivoted between concave pole faces of a strong laminated horseshoe magnet.
-The galvenometer shows the deflection when an electric current is passed through the coil.
+The galvanometer shows the deflection when an electric current is passed through the coil.
 The deflection is directly proportional to the current passed.
 A voltmeter is an instrument used for estimating the electrical potential difference between 2 points in an electric circuit.

 Series resistance required for conversion

 V-range of conversion

 - Connect resistance box in series combination with the galvanometer and take the plugs of resistance R.

 - A and B are the fixed terminals and C is the variable terminal of the rheostat.